Some Grocery Stores Pulling Ben & Jerry's Off Shelves After Brand Announces Plans To Stop Selling Ice Cream In Occupied Palestinian Territories

 NEW YORK (CBSNewYork) — Ben & Jerry’s is facing backlash after announcing it will stop selling ice cream in occupied Palestinian territories.

-Fans of the socially conscious brand had taken Ben & Jerry’s to task for doing business in Israel, especially in West Bank settlements, which are considered illegal under international law.READ MORE: Berkeley Township Residents Told To Boil Water After E. Coli Detected
+Fans of the socially conscious brand had taken Ben & Jerry’s to task for doing business in Israel, especially in West Bank settlements, which are considered illegal under international law.READ MORE: Cleveland Indians Change Name To Cleveland Guardians

 Not everyone agrees with the plan to stop selling there, however.
 That includes Mayor Bill de Blasio.